 3) See the parts you missed

 Weddings are an absolute blur.
-I realise you’ve probably never done this before, so you’re having to trust what I say, but I have it on pretty good authority: at the end of the wedding day, when I talk to the bride and groom whilst taking some night-time shots, they usually express amazement at how quickly their day has gone.
+I realise you’ve probably never done this before, so you’re having to trust what I say, but I have it on pretty good authority: at the end of the wedding day, most couples usually express amazement at how quickly their day has gone.
 Months, sometimes years, of planning has flown by in a heartbeat.
-Having a videographer there to capture your day will make sure you don’t miss anything; whether it’s your uncle’s shocked expression as he’s wowed by your magician, or your dad blubbering into his pocket square as you say your vows, we will endeavour to get it on film… can you really afford to miss that?
+Having a videographer there to capture your day will make sure you don’t miss anything; whether it’s your dad blubbering into his pocket square as you say your vows, or your uncle Steve body-popping in the middle of the dance floor, we will endeavour to get it on film… can you really afford to miss that?

 4) Your only souvenirs

-At the end of the day, when the cake is gone, the favours have been taken, the DJ has gone home and your Love Letters have been packed up, all you’re left with are photos and videos.
+At the end of the day, when the cake is gone, the champagne bottles are empty, and the band has gone home, all you’re left with are photos and videos.
 Otherwise, how will you prove to your grandkids that you weren’t always so wrinkled?
 If you and your partner are going through a rough patch, how else will you be reminded of how happy you make each other?
 How will you answer your children when they ask you what your wedding was like?
 Sure, you may have your dress stashed away in the loft, but you’re not really going to go and slip that on when you’re seventy years old, are you?!
 Isn’t that enough to make investing in a wedding videographer worth it?

 5) But we already have a photographer… surely we don’t need both?!

 Throughout this post, I’ve referred to both photos and video as being an essential part of anybody’s wedding, and I truly believe that: both are essential, and you should have both.
 That being said, there seems to be some feeling by a few people in wedding planning groups on Facebook that videographers shouldn’t charge as much as photographers, and to be quite honest I’m perplexed as to why they feel this way.
 Videographers are there just as long as, if not longer than, photographers, and we have a lot more editing to do after the fact to make your perfect Wedding Film (so maybe we should even charge MORE than your photographer).
-What’s more, it could be argued that a Wedding Film is even more important than wedding photos.
-This is, of course, a highly controversial topic, and I wouldn’t like to offend any photographers, but I do genuinely feel that, while photos will freeze your happy moments in time, a film will allow you to relive them.
-That’s all I’ll say on the matter.
+What’s more, it could be argued that a Wedding Film is even more important than wedding photos; while photos will freeze your happy moments in time, a film will allow you to relive them.

 So what do you think: is a wedding videographer worth it?.
 Maybe I’ve helped you be sure that you do want one, or maybe I’ve completely put you off.
 Whatever you decide, make sure you aren’t disappointed with the only souvenirs you have from the happiest day of your life.